evernym/verity-sdk/samples/sdk/oob-with-request-attach/README.md

 ## Launching application using Docker

 Prepared `Dockerfile` will setup a complete environment for running this sample application.
-This is the quickest way to try the application and avoid some complexity around `ngrok` and `libindy` when working on Windows/MacOS.
+This is the quickest way to try the application and avoid some complexity around `ngrok` and `libvdrtools` when working on Windows/MacOS.

 ### Prerequisites
 * `docker` is required for this path and installation instructions can be found at [Get Docker Page](https://www.docker.com/get-docker/).